What are the risk factors for retinoblastoma?

 About 1 out of 3 cases of retinoblastoma are caused by a mutation (change) in the RB1 gene that is present in all the cells of the child’s body.
 But of these cases, only about 1 in 4 is inherited from one of the child’s parents.
 In the rest, the gene mutation has not been inherited, but has occurred during early development in the womb.
 Children born with a mutation in the RB1 gene usually develop retinoblastoma in both eyes.
 Regardless of whether the mutated RB1 gene was inherited from a parent or not, because these children have the mutated gene in all of their cells, they have a 1 in 2 chance of eventually passing it on to their children.

-The remaining 2 out of 3 cases occur as a result of a random RB1 gene mutation that occurs only in one cell of one eye.
-These cancers are not inherited from a parent, and children who have them do not pass on a greatly increased risk of retinoblastoma to their children.
+Most of the remaining 2 out of 3 cases occur as a result of a random RB1 gene mutation that occurs only in one cell of one eye.
+These mutations are not inherited from a parent, and children who have them do not pass on a greatly increased risk of retinoblastoma to their children.
 Non-hereditary retinoblastomas always affect one eye only.